Hull4Progress/Computing-for-Food-Security/Detailed-Course-Overview.md

 The course is organized into 5 sections:
 1. Course introduction and overview (about 1.5 hours)
-1. Food production and consumption, food insecurity, world-wide
+1. Global initiatives and data in support of Food Security
 1. Forecasting agricultural productivity: Micro
 1. Agriculture and Climate Change
 1. Forecasting agricultural productivity: Macro
 1. Climate Smart Agriculture

-The course as described here is for a 15-week semester, assuming 3 or 4 hours of contact time per week.
-The contact time will be split between traditional lectures and coding labs that review example code snippets.
-Some content will be dropped if the course is presented in a 10-week quarter.
+The course as described here is intended for senior and/or graduate-level CS students.
+It assumes a 15-week semester, with 2.5 hours of lecture time per week.
+The lecture time will be split between traditional lectures (including some class discussion);
+coding labs that review example code snippets; and student presentations about team software projects.
+Some content
+will be dropped if the course is presented in a 10-week quarter.